tldr-pages/tldr/pages/common/pip.md

 # pip

 > Python package manager.
+> This command also has documentation about its subcommands, e.g. `pip install`.
 > More information: <https://pip.pypa.io>.

 - Install a package (see `pip install` for more install examples):